Connecting via Ethernet to Ruida Controllers¶

 Enter the origin (0,0) position of your machine.

-And you're ready to go, assuming all is good!
+And now you're ready to go!

 In LightBurn, the status bar on the bottom of the main window will show connection status to the device.
 In the event LightBurn cannot find your laser, it's likely to show like below.